 Honest cons: An item that gets thrown away after one use has a carbon cost with nothing to offset it.
 The eco case only holds when recipients actually keep and use the product.
 Single-use novelties score poorly.
 Utility and sustainability point the same direction: buy products people will use.

-A buyer's shortlist for 2026
+A buyer's shortlist: the most effective promotional products for 2026

 1. Branded tote bags +153% in views since 2023.
 At 4,900 views per bag, even a $5 tote costs 0.1¢ per view.
 Canvas and recycled-plastic options have lower tariff exposure than synthetic ones.
 Trade-off: a plain tote with a small logo doesn't stand out the way it did five years ago.
 Go for a distinctive color or a bigger imprint.